pierreforstmann/pgpasswd/README.md

 # pgpasswd
-Change PostgreSQL account password from Linux command line without entering any SQL statement and sending the **encrypted** password to server.<br>
+Change or reset PostgreSQL account password from Linux command line without entering any SQL statement and sending the **encrypted** password to server.<br>

-`chpasswd`  has been successfully tested with PostgreSQL 13, 14, 15, 16 and 17 on Linux with `password_encryption` set to `scram-sha-256` or to `md5`. <br>
+`chpasswd` and `resetpasswd`  have been successfully tested with PostgreSQL 13, 14, 15, 16 and 17 on Linux with `password_encryption` set to `scram-sha-256` or to `md5`. <br>
 ## Installation

-`pgpasswd` is a PostgreSQL extension :  `chpasswd` is a standalone executable (no need to install anything in the database, no `CREATE EXTENSION` to run).
+`pgpasswd` is a PostgreSQL extension :  `chpasswd` and `resetpasswd` are standalone executables (no need to install anything in the database, no `CREATE EXTENSION` to run).

 ### Compiling